isomerpages/mha-hdg/_galleries/Journey Of Faith.md

 <div class="row" style="background: #f680a3; color:#fff;">
 <div class="col is-4"><img  src="/images/G1_highlights.jpg"/></div>
-<div class="col is-8">Take a Poll: How much do you know about Singapore's faith communities?
+	<div class="col is-8"><b>Take a Poll:</b> How much do you know about Singapore's faith communities?
 What are your thoughts about our religious harmony and diversity?
 Participate in our interactive quiz and find out!</div>
 </div>